justaver/MED-VIP-P1/README.md

 # HELLO!!
 - This repository is for anyone who wants to learn about serial communication protocols.
-- We'll be learning by hands on project that will be shown in this repo.
+- We'll be learning by hands on projects that will be shown in this repo.

 # Completed Project
 In the "src" folder you will find multiple projects.
 The ones that are complete are: